MakerSCAD/makerscad-docs/source/cad/scene.rst

 The basic scene
 =============================

-In order to start creating a 3D world we first need to set up a scene, in ScratchyCAD we have preloaded a basic scene that comes with some basic lightning, material and shadow presets.
+In order to start creating a 3D world we first need to set up a scene, in MakerSCAD we have preloaded a basic scene that comes with some basic lightning, material and shadow presets.
 The basic scene can be found in the block library under the CAD/Tools section.

 It looks like this: